fjambe/UD2UMR/README.md

 │ ├── ... .txt
 ├── README.md
 ```

+## Cite
+If you use this project in your work, please cite the following paper:

+Gamba, F., Palmer, A., and Zeman, D. (forth.).
+Bootstrapping UMRs from Universal Dependencies for Scalable Multilingual Annotation.

 ## Contact
 * Federica Gamba (ÚFAL, MFF, Charles University, Prague, Czech Republic): `gamba at ufal.mff.cuni.cz`